drallgood/jpasskit/README.md

 There are two separate projects:

 1. jPasskit - Which contains the Pass objects and useful utilities.
 It is designed to be included in existing Webservices, thus not including any request handling.
-2. jPasskit.server -  Which contains an additional REST Webservice, that can be included in existing Applications that do not use their own Webservice already.
+2. jPasskit Server -  Which contains an additional REST Webservice, that can be included in existing Applications that do not use their own Webservice already.
 Note: This is still no standalone implementation.
 Things like storing passes and handling device (un)registrations are left open for the Application to implement.

 **Current Version:** 0.0.2-SNAPSHOT